List of university a cappella groups in the United Kingdom: The Bristol Suspensions

-The Bristol Suspensions are a mixed voice A cappella group formed in October 2014 by Joe Pickin, Eve Robertson, and Rafaella Barratt.
-In their first year of existence, they performed in the Voice Festival 2015, released a hit music video, sang on BBC Radio, recorded an album, and brought a show to the Edinburgh Fringe, with a sell-out final night.
-In their second year, they placed third in the ICCA semifinals, as well as achieving an award for Outstanding Arrangement in Aliak Bedirian's 'Madness/Magic' and Outstanding Vocal Percussion for Scott Lechleiter, and in 2016 won the Voice Festival UK university competition.
-In 2017, the group completed a US Tour and performed on BBC One's Pitch Battle and released their debut album Landmark.
-For three consecutive years (2017-2019), the group have placed in the top three groups at the ICCA UK Finals and were runner-up in 2019 (missing first place by one point).
-From 2018-2019, the group have won special awards for 'Outstanding Choreography' and 'Outstanding Vocal Percussion' two years in a row awarded to Performance Directors: Sam Walter (2018/9) and Alessia Doyle (2019) and Vocal Percussionists: James Dempsey (2018/9) and Jonny Simon (2018/9) respectively.
-In 2019, The Bristol Suspensions celebrated the group's 5th birthday with a 'Five Year Anniversary Show' where all previous generations of the group came back to perform in a reunion concert alongside the incumbent group.
-The fifth generation of the group released an EP of their 2019 ICCA set, titled 'Testament' and won the Irish International A Cappella Festival.
+The Bristol Suspensions placed third in their ICCA regional quarter-final in 2016, as well as achieving an award for Outstanding Arrangement in Aliak Bedirian's 'Madness/Magic'; they did not place in the semi-final but did receive an Outstanding Vocal Percussion for Scott Lechleiter.
+They also won the 2016 Voice Festival UK university competition.
+For three consecutive years (2017–2019), the group placed in the top three groups at the ICCA UK Finals and were runner-up in 2019 (missing first place by one point).
+In 2018 and 2019, the group won special awards for 'Outstanding Choreography' and 'Outstanding Vocal Percussion', awarded to Performance Directors: Sam Walter (2018 and 2019) and Alessia Doyle (2019) and Vocal Percussionists: James Dempsey (2018 and 2019) and Jonny Simon (2019) respectively.
 In the 2021 virtual edition of ICCA, the group progressed to the international final of the competition with their version of "The Heartburn Song" by Lawrence, picking up awards for Vocal Percussion, Arrangement and Audio Mixing on the way.
+In 2022 they won the CASA Contemporary A Cappella Recording Awards for Best Scholastic Debut Album or EP, for Best European Album or EP and for Best Mixed Voices Collegiate Album with Red Hot, and Best Funk / Disco Song with Funk from Red Hot.

 The Bristones/Top Note/The Tone Rangers (formerly known as TUBBS A Cappella)

-The University of Bristol Barbershop Singers was a society formed in 2007 at the University of Bristol by Iain Hallam, from an earlier quartet, to act as an umbrella group supporting "non-classical" A cappella singing.
-There were three main unauditioned choruses (for upper, lower and mixed voices) and the auditioned chorus listed below, plus numerous quartets and smaller ensembles.
-Several member quartets have competed at the national barbershop finals, with Park Street and Patchwork qualifying to represent the UK at international competitions.
+The University of Bristol Barbershop Singers was a society formed in 2007 at the University of Bristol from an earlier quartet.
+The society was started by Iain Hallam, who was musical director for most of the next ten years, and who went on to direct British mixed barbershop chorus champions Bristol A Cappella from their formation in 2013.
+There were three main unauditioned choruses (for upper, lower and mixed voices) and HotTUBBS (now the All Sharps), plus numerous quartets and smaller ensembles.
+Several member quartets have competed at national barbershop finals, with Park Street and Patchwork qualifying to represent the UK at international competitions.
 In 2014, Park Street became the National Barbershop Quartet Champions.
 Following their Edinburgh Fringe show 'Cheap Trills' in 2017, TUBBS A Cappella was rebranded as three new unauditioned groups: The Bristones (mixed voices), Top Note (upper voices) and The Tone Rangers (lower voices).